Face Shape Guide

 Heart and diamond faces both have narrower jaws than the middle of the face, but they differ in where the widest point is.
 A heart face is widest at the forehead, with cheekbones slightly narrower than the forehead and a pointed chin.
 A diamond face is widest at the cheekbones, with both the forehead and jawline significantly narrower than the cheekbones.
 The simple test: measure your forehead vs your cheekbones.
 If forehead is wider, it's heart.
 If cheekbones are clearly wider than your forehead, it's diamond.

 Not sure which applies to you?
 Use our free AI face shape detector for an instant result — it analyses your exact measurements from a photo rather than relying on self-assessment.
-You can also compare the Diamond face shape guide directly.
+You can also read the Diamond face shape guide directly.

 07FAQ